 With so many historic homes in the lovely Victorian style, it will probably come as no surprise that a number of these have been converted to B and Bs or Inns.

-The Queen, A Victorian Bed & Breakfast located within the historic district, this Queen Anne style Victorian BnB offers hospitality, nicely appointed rooms, and a scrumptious breakfast.
+The Queen, A Victorian Bed & Breakfast located within the historic district, this Queen Anne style Victorian BnB offers hospitality, nicely appointed rooms, and a tasty breakfast.
 Nancy, the gracious host is a wealth of knowledge about the community, among other things such as gardening and antiques.
 And she’s happy to share all that information with her guests at no charge.

 Gardeners will truly appreciate Nancy’s lovely gardens.
 If you are visiting in fair weather I recommend taking your coffee and breakfast on the patio where you will be surrounded by a little patch of heaven.
 And if you are lucky you may even find some of Nancy’s own freshly picked berries included with your meal.